Who is covered under my liability insurance?

 - Damages you may owe

-Who is covered under errors and omissions insurance?
+Who is covered under errors and omissions or professional liability insurance?

 Contractor liability coverage

-If you regularly hire contractors, you may want to require them to have their own errors and omissions insurance due to the potential for liability.
+If you regularly hire contractors or subcontractors, you may want to require them to have their own errors and omissions insurance due to the potential for liability.
 If a client holds your business liable for work mistakes, data breaches, or negligence, they might sue everyone involved.

 Who is covered by cyber liability insurance?